 Cash and cash equivalents that potentially subject HYDC to a concentration of credit risk include cash accounts with banks that exceed the Federal Deposit Insurance Corporation ("FDIC") insurance limits.
-The FDIC provides deposit insurance coverage of up to \$250,000 per depositor.
-As of June 30, 2022 and 2021, HYDC's cash consisted of bank deposits in the amount of \$137,115 and \$131,357, respectively.
+The FDIC provides deposit insurance coverage of up to \$250,000 per depositor, per insured financial institution.
+As of June 30, 2023 and 2022, HYDC's cash consisted of bank deposits in the amounts of \$141,060 and \$137,115, respectively.
 Balances in excess of \$250,000 are required to be collateralized at 105% of value, as outlined in Section 105 and Section 106 of the New York State Finance Law.
-As of June 30, 2022 and 2021, JPMorgan Chase Bank, N.A. maintained no collateral for HYDC's active account.
+As of June 30, 2023 and 2022, JPMorgan Chase Bank, N.A. maintained no collateral for HYDC's active account.